Privacy Policy

 How to exercise your rights

-Contact our DPO at admin@schoolgle.co.uk with your request.
+Contact our privacy lead at privacy@schoolgle.co.uk with your request.
 We will respond within one month.
 If your request is complex, we may extend this by a further two months, and we will let you know within the first month.

 As Schoolgle acts as a Data Processor, we may redirect your request to your school or trust (the Data Controller) where appropriate.